richchapler/AzureSolutionsDocumentation/docs/_wip_SQL_PurviewAsset_LogicApp_BlobStorageCSV.md

 Resources required:
 * Key Vault
   * ...with secret for SQL admin password
-  * ...with "Owner" role assignment for Purview system-assigned managed identity
+  * ...with Access Policy, Secret "Get" and "List" permissions for Purview system-assigned managed identity
 * Microsoft Purview
   * ...with credential for Azure SQL
 * Azure SQL